 New Study Suggests Chronic Fatigue Syndrome Is Not in Your Head; It's in Your Gut

-Chronic fatigue syndrome, recently renamed myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), is a complex disorder that affects about one million Americans.
-According to the U.S. Centers for Disease Control and Prevention, ME/CFS can strike anyone but most often occurs among middle-aged Caucasian women.
+Chronic fatigue syndrome (also known as myalgic encephalomyelitis/chronic fatigue syndrome or ME/CFS) is a complex disorder that affects about 2.5 million Americans.
+U.S. Centers for Disease Control and Prevention reports that ME/CFS can strike anyone, but it most often occurs among middle-aged Caucasian women.

-Chronic fatigue is often mistaken for ME/CFS; yet, the two conditions are considerably different.
+Chronic fatigue is often mistaken for ME/CFS; yet the two conditions are considerably different.
 While chronic fatigue can be long-term like ME/CFS, extreme tiredness is usually the main symptom and generally stems from stress, nutritional deficiencies, insomnia, overexertion, depression or another condition.
-The typical ME/CFS patient experiences a variety of symptoms that can take a toll on her/his health for decades.
-According to the Mayo Clinic, symptoms include:
+And while the typical ME/CFS patient also experience exhaustion, the Mayo Clinic reports that it’s also typical to have symptoms that can take a lasting toll on your health, such as:

 - Disrupted, poor quality sleep

 - Extreme fatigue and general malaise after mental or physical exertion that lasts 24 hours or longer

 - Difficulty concentrating and remembering information

 - Enlarged lymph nodes in neck or underarms